JeffreyBenjaminBrown/hode/docs/ui.md

 `M-x` (which probably means `Alt x`, unless you use a Mac).
 Read this just to get a sense of what's possible.

+In fact, this documentation might go stale, describing keyboard shortcuts that don't work.
+That is less likely for the in-app help, which is somewhat self-updating.

 # The UI

 The UI lets you load, save, add to,